plone/training/mastering-plone/volto_components_sponsors.rst

         git checkout TODO tag to checkout

+In the previous chapter :doc:`deterity_3` you created the ``sponsor`` content type.
+Now let's learn how to display them at the bottom of every page.

 To be solved task in this part:

 * Display sponsors on all pages sorted by level